lubranoa/CS493-Portfolio-Project/README.md

   - Integration with GCP Datastore NoSQL database
   - Relevant HTTP status codes and error handling
   - All entities represented as JSON
+  - Creates resource links for entities in a response
   - Result pagination when getting collections of entities
   - *No Input Validation*
     - The assignment specifications stated there was no need for input validation as the graders would adhere to the guidelines outlined in our [personal documentation](/assets/documents/lubranoa_project.pdf).